kwk/docker-registry-setup/README.md

 piece of technology before they can fully grasp it.

 The purpose of this project is rather educational.
-I'll show you how you can setup a docker registry v2 and an authorization server to be used with the registry.
+I'll show you how you can setup a docker registry v2 and an authorization server with an LDAP backend.

 # Preparation